jiazhen-code/PhD/README.md

 ## News
++ Our work has been accepted at CVPR 2025! 🎉
 + Great news!
 Our dataset is now available on [Hugging Face](https://huggingface.co/datasets/AIMClab-RUC/PhD).
 Dive in and explore its potential for your research and projects.

 ## Introduction